 Satan loves to feed our minds with lies.
 He wants us to believe God is distant from us and that we are distant from God.
 That is quite a lie, my friend!
 Our God is close, and He is near!
 Jesus gave His everything and died on the cross so that we could know Him intimately!
 Jesus raised Himself from the grave so we could be watered by Him daily.
 Jesus is real, and He is alive!
 We must stop believing lies from the enemy!

 I want the P’s of God rather than the D’s of Satan.
 God provides peace, passion, purpose, protection, and purity while Satan offers discouragement, destruction, death, and devastation.

 We must stop believing Satan’s lies!
 We are not far from God’s love.
 While nothing in all of Creation can separate us from the love of God, our sin prevents us from having intimacy with Him.
-Don’t let that keep you from our Heavenly Father, brother or sister!
+Don’t let sin keep you from our Heavenly Father, brother or sister!
 Jesus, as any good parent, longs for His children to be close to Him.
-He does not want us to be far.
+He does not want us to be far away.
 Jesus’ blood will cover our sins the moment we ask for forgiveness.

 I love this analogy of God’s forgiveness.
 If we ask God to forgive us from something, He will forgive us!

 “For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.” -Romans 8:38-39 NIV